What is World Psoriasis Day?

-World Psoriasis Day, observed on October 29 and sponsored by the International Federation of Psoriasis Associations, shines a light on challenges faced by those suffering from psoriasis and psoriatic arthritis.
+World Psoriasis Day, observed on October 29, shines a light on challenges faced by those suffering from psoriasis and psoriatic arthritis.
 Psoriasis is a disease that results from an overactive immune system and is evidenced by rashes on the skin.
 While most immune systems take 30 or so days to push new cells to the skin, those with psoriasis push new cells within two to three days.
-On World Psoriasis Day, psoriasis associations strive to spread information about the condition and improve access to treatment
+On World Psoriasis Day, psoriasis associations strive to spread information about the condition and improve access to treatment.

 The first individual treatments for psoriasis were introduced, replacing mass treatments that relied on trial and error.

 Biologic medications, introduced in the latter part of the 20th century, became the new norm for psoriasis research and treatments.
 These agents stem from substances found in living cells and act on the body's immune system.
 They treat psoriasis by targeting overactive immune cells, which cause the disease.